-A Blog of the Irish way of life, people, singers, writers, dancers, poets, multimedia and Ireland, featuring YouTube and other sources by BrianClarkeNUJ.
+A Blog of the Irish way of life, news, politics, people, singers, writers, dancers, poets, multimedia and Ireland, featuring YouTube and other sources by BrianClarkeNUJ.

 SHAM FIONNS MORE ROYALIST THAN THE LOYALISTS THEMSELVES